-1.2 However, inappropriate lighting, bad design and incremental development increases light pollution and reduces our ability to appreciate and benefit from our dark skies.
-Lighting on rural roads, village streets, houses and other developments have the potential to increase to light pollution.
+However, inappropriate lighting, bad design and incremental development increases light pollution, reducing our ability to appreciate and benefit from our dark skies.
+Lighting on rural roads, village streets, houses and other developments have the potential to increase light pollution.
 It also impacts on our experience of the landscape by altering the naturally changing light levels that occur at dusk and before dawn.

-Furthermore, artificial light can have a subtle, cumulative effect on the character of rural landscapes, since brightly lit skies blur the distinction between urban and rural areas.
+Furthermore, artificial light can have a subtle, cumulative effect on the character of rural landscapes, since brightly lit skies blur the distinction between urban and rural areas, as well as having potential adverse impacts on wildlife.

-The Purpose of this Guidance
+The purpose of this guidance

-1.3 The purpose of this guidance is to protect our night sky by promoting good practice in external lighting and internal light spill.
+The purpose of this guidance is to protect our night sky by promoting good practice in external lighting and internal light spill.
 Its aim is to foster behavioural change and reduce light pollution by effective design using industry standard best practice - it does not call for an outright ban on lighting but rather the right light in the right place at the right time.
 Effective design for dark skies will enable us to see the stars more clearly whilst also saving energy, reducing nuisance and minimising the impact of lighting on wildlife, people and on our natural landscapes.

-This guidance will also complement existing guidance used within the AONB, such as the Worcestershire Street Lighting Design Guide.
+This guidance will also complement existing guidance used within the National Landscape such as the Worcestershire Street Lighting Design Guide.